acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/implementing-simple-addon.md

 system.

 Next we'll use `cfx init` to create a skeleton structure for your add-on.
-Navigate to the `translator` directory and execute `cfx init`.
+Navigate to the `wikipanel` directory and execute `cfx init`.
 You should see something like this:

 <pre>